Martiusweb/lisogo-odm-archive/README.md

 This is a prototype of application made with Flask, Mongodb and Emberjs.
 I also used bootstrap and copy-pasted from html5 boilerplate.

+Currently, most of my work has been focused on writting an application boilerplate and a simple Object Document Mapper (ODM) that you can browse in `lisogo/model/AbstractDocument.py` and `lisogo/model/DocumentTransformer.py`.
+You can also have a look at the unit tests which should be pretty straighforward to understand.

+I'd love to hear from people who would like to comment and give me feedback, especially experienced pythonists.

 ## Licensing

 Copyright 2012 Martin Richard, martiusweb.net.